Pruning Self-attentions into Convolutional Layers in Single Path: Method

 The proposed weight-sharing scheme encourages the attention heads of an MSA operation to model the global regions and learn ensembles to process the local region features simultaneously.
 The intuition for this approach mainly comes from two aspects.
 Firstly, the local regions are indeed part of the global regions, and thus the ensemble of MSA heads naturally has the capacity for handling local regions.
 Secondly, since some attention heads in ViT encoders often attend to the local regions around the query pixels~\cite{cordonnier2019relationship,raghu2021vision}, expressing the behaviors for convolutional operations with these heads is likely to get us reasonable outputs.
 However, considering the optimal places to add locality might vary for different ViT models, we thus introduce SPViT that automatically learns to choose the optimal operations in Section~\ref{subsec:SPViT}.

 In a nutshell, there are two main differences when comparing the proposed weight-sharing scheme with~\cite{cordonnier2019relationship}.
-First, the weight-sharing scheme has broader applications on ViT models without the conditions of using the learnable quadratic positional encoding and $n_h \geq k^2$ as required in~\cite{cordonnier2019relationship}.
-The reason is that~\cite{cordonnier2019relationship} learns the attention head subset $[n_h']$ and the bijective mapping $\boldsymbol{f}$ in Eq.~\eqref{eq:msa2conv2} between heads and the convolutional kernel positions with the learnable quadratic positional encoding.
+First, the weight-sharing scheme has broader applications on ViT models without the conditions of using the relative positional encoding (quadratic encoding) and $n_h \geq k^2$ as required in~\cite{cordonnier2019relationship}.
+The reason is that~\cite{cordonnier2019relationship} learns the attention head subset $[n_h']$ and the bijective mapping $\boldsymbol{f}$ in Eq.~\eqref{eq:msa2conv2} between heads and the convolutional kernel positions with quadratic encoding.
 While we simplify this process by forming the convolutional kernels as ensembles of attention heads with $\sigma(\boldsymbol{z})$.
 Second, we propose to use a bottleneck convolutional operation with the same rank upper bound but higher efficiency compared to the standard convolutional operation in~\cite{cordonnier2019relationship}.